-Disrupting or interfering in the educational process is prohibited under this policy.
-If a student engages in disruptive conduct in the classroom or anywhere on campus, a faculty member or other college employee may address and informally resolve the matter without filing a complaint under the Code.
-A faculty member or other college employee may exercise his/her right to immediately remove a disruptive student from a class meeting or other college area.
-On the first occasion when a student is removed from a classroom or other college area, the faculty member or other college employee is strongly encouraged to notify the CCO.
-In all subsequent cases of removing a student from a classroom or other college area, the faculty member or other college employee shall notify the CCO.
-A faculty member or other college employee may seek the assistance of college security if necessary to remove the student from the class meeting or other college area.
-If the removal of a student from the classroom is intended to be permanent, a complaint under this policy shall be filed with the CCO by the faculty member.
-The CCO can exercise his/her discretion to allow the accused student to attend class during the disciplinary process upon consultation with the faculty member and the Chief Academic Officer or his/her designee.
+Disrupting or interfering in the educational process in a class (or clinical site), is prohibited under this policy.
+If a student engages in disruptive conduct a faculty member or other College employee may address and resolve the matter informally without filing a complaint under the Code, including temporarily removing the disruptive student from a class (or clinical site).
+On the first occasion when a student is removed, the faculty member or other College employee is strongly encouraged to notify the CCA.
+In all subsequent cases of removing the same student from a class (or clinical site), the faculty member or other College employee shall notify the CCA.
+A faculty member or other College employee may seek assistance from Public Safety if necessary to remove a student.
+A student may not be permanently removed from a class (or clinical site) for a conduct-related offense except upon referral to the CCA of a complaint for administration under this policy.
+The CCA can exercise his/her discretion to allow the accused student to attend class (or clinical site) during the disciplinary process upon consultation with the faculty member and the Chief Academic Officer or his/her designee.

 Off Campus Behavior

-The College reserves the right to take disciplinary action against a student for off-campus conduct when such conduct adversely affects the College Community, poses a threat of harm to the College Community; interferes with the College’s pursuit of its objectives and mission, and/or if a student is charged with a violation of state or federal law.
+The College reserves the right to take disciplinary action against a student for off-campus conduct when such conduct adversely affects the College community, poses a threat of harm to the College community; interferes with the College’s pursuit of its objectives and mission, and/or if a student is charged with violating state or federal law.
 Proceedings under this Student Code may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus.